 The 2001 terrorist attacks in the United States, as well as events occurring in response or connection to them, including future terrorist attacks against United States' targets, rumors or threats of war, actual conflicts involving the United States or its allies or military or trade disruptions impacting our domestic or foreign suppliers of parts, components and subassemblies, may impact our operations, including, among other things, by causing delays or losses in the delivery of supplies or finished goods and decreased sales of our products.
-More generally, any of these events could cause consumer confidence and spending to decrease or result in increased volatility in the United States and worldwide financial markets and economy.
-They could also result in economic recession in the United States or abroad.
+More generally, any of these events could cause consumer confidence and spending to decrease or result in increased volatility in the United States or abroad.
 Any of these occurrences could have a significant adverse impact on our financial position and results of operations.